What is micro-teaching?

 Your session should have a beginning (the introduction), a middle section (the development) and an ending (the summary/conclusion) which should lead to a logical progression of learning.
 You should not be speaking for the majority of the session and your learners should be more active than passive.

 Having a rationale will help you when structuring your session.
-An example of a completed one is available for purchase towards the end of this page - Ref M9056 at £2.
+An example of a completed rationale is available for purchase towards the end of this page - Ref M9056 at £2.

-You may feel nervous which is quite normal.
+You may feel nervous which is quite normal, but there's no need to say so as it probably won't be noticeable.
 If you can, try to imagine you are acting a role and this should help to boost your confidence and calm your nerves.

 You are the teacher in this situation; you will need to stay focused, be in control and not let any personal issues affect your performance.